-What Is Landlocked Property?
+What Is A Landlocked Property?

-In real estate terms, landlocked refers to a piece of property that has no legal access road leading to it.
-In other words, because of its location – which is surrounded by lots owned by other individuals – the only way to travel to it is by passing through and crossing one of your neighbors’ properties.
+In real estate terms, landlocked refers to a piece of property that has no legal access to a public road.
+In other words, it’s surrounded by lots owned by other individuals or entities and the only way to travel to it is by crossing one of your neighbors’ properties.

-Buying Landlocked Property
+What To Know Before Buying Landlocked Property

-Case in point: If you buy landlocked property, odds are that you’ll need to secure an easement (which gives you the right to access someone else’s property) with at least one of your neighbors.
+Put simply, if you buy landlocked property, odds are that you’ll need to secure an easement (which gives you the right to access someone else’s property) with at least one of your neighbors.
 If that doesn’t work, you may need to petition local officials for an access road.

-An easement might allow you to drive through designated portions of another person’s land, or grant permission for you to build an access road across their parcel that leads to your property.
 Easements should be formally codified in signed writing, and your ability to obtain one will often depend on your neighbors’ willingness to play ball.
-If they’re not willing to negotiate though (neighbors are often happy to allow you to pass through, especially in exchange for a small fee), you may have to file a lawsuit and go to court to obtain the easement.
-Note: Easement or no, property taxes are still the new landlocked landowners’ responsibility.
+Neighbors are often happy to allow you to pass through, especially in exchange for a small fee.
+If they’re not willing to negotiate though, you may have to file a lawsuit and go to court to obtain the easement.

 To secure an easement in brief, you’ll need to: